Transitioning from Female Fisherman to Motherhood with Serena Dabney

 It’s really hard for women up there (in the Bristol Bay fishery) to be a mom.
 But I’ve seen moms who do it, and they’re my heroes.

-I’ve also known women who had to stop because it doesn’t work to have infant baby strapped to them while picking fish.
+I’ve also known women who had to stop because it doesn’t work to have an infant baby strapped to them while picking fish.
 You do see moms with little kids every now and then, but you don’t see pregnant women.
 Or, I haven’t seen pregnant women.
 It’s a really difficult place to be in the beginning stages of motherhood.
 It’s definitely a place that families can go, especially if you set net rather than gill net.
 But there are not that many of them because the climate is a little harsh.

 Commercial fishing is a male-dominated industry across the board.
 Fishing is so uncertain.
 You don’t know what’s going to happen when you go out there.
 It also takes a lot of physical work, and women tend to be needed at home.